Impacts of Aggregation on Model Diversity and Consumer Utility: Incentivizing model replacement

-The analysis of weighted winrate is substantially more complex, and Theorem \ref{thrm:bothneg} relies on multiple lemmas handling different cases, culminating in analysis showing that the only scenario where weighted winrate can lead to worse instantaneous consumer welfare must imply that one agent is in a regime with negative derivative for both tasks.
-As mentioned earlier, this is exactly the non-monotone regime studied in Section \ref{sec:userchange}: where a model can \emph{improve} value and lead to worse consumer utility.
-Note that the condition in Theorem \ref{thrm:bothneg} is \emph{not} tight: in particular, there exist scenarios where weighted winrate still improves over consumer welfare, even when one player is in the negative regime.

 We view this condition as being very useful for understanding how to guide producer incentives.
-Specifically, given that the only failure of weighted winrate occurs when one player $B$ is in the non-monotone regime, the best outcome for consumer welfare would be if that player could be incentivized to \emph{abstain} entirely: that is, to not improve their model at all.
-However, weighted winrate cannot incentivize producers to abstain: in particular, model improvement and model creation always weakly improve producer utility according to weighted winrate.
-We view studying how to incentivize model abstention as a fascinating and fruitful avenue for future work.
+Specifically, given that the only failure of weighted winrate occurs when one player is in the non-monotone regime, the best outcome for consumer welfare would be if that player could be incentivized to \emph{abstain} entirely: that is, to not improve their model at all.
+However, weighted winrate cannot incentivize producers to abstain, and we view studying how to incentivize model abstention as a fascinating and fruitful avenue for future work.